maykinmedia/archiefbeheercomponent/README.rst

 to inform you of pending work-load, full audit logging and traceability of user and system actions.

-The Archiefvernietingscomponent supports all backends implementing the 1.0.x `API's voor Zaakgericht Werken`_.
+The Archiefvernietigingscomponent supports all backends implementing the 1.0.x `API's voor Zaakgericht Werken`_.

 Quickstart
 ==========